2022 Andover tornado: Tornado summary

 EF3 damage to a home located at the end of Lantern Lane Court, which took a direct hit from the tornado.

-The tornado first touched down at 8:10 pm CST to the east of McConnell Air Force Base, crossing South 127th Street East and tossing a small grain bin at EF0 intensity, with wind speeds estimated to have been 62 mph.
+The tornado first touched down at 8:10 p.m.
+CST to the east of McConnell Air Force Base, crossing South 127th Street East and tossing a small grain bin at EF0 intensity, with wind speeds estimated to have been 62 mph.
 It tracked to the northeast and quickly reached high-end EF2 intensity as it crossed South 137th Street East, East 31st Street South, and several other nearby rural streets.
 A couple of mobile homes were completely destroyed in this area, a few frame homes had roof and exterior wall loss, and some other residences were damaged to a lesser degree.
 A pickup truck was flipped over, outbuildings were destroyed, and trees and power poles were snapped along this section of the path as well.
 After the tornado exited this area, it turned slightly to the north and crossed East Pawnee Street, uprooting trees at EF1 intensity and damaging another home located nearby.
 The relatively narrow but intense tornado would first reach EF3 intensity moments later as it began to enter the southern fringes of Andover, impacting a cul-de-sac at the end of Lantern Lane Court.
 A house at this location was destroyed and left with only a few walls standing, while some neighboring homes were severely damaged.
 A damage survey conducted after the tornado concluded that peak wind speeds in this area reached 155 mph.

 The tornado weakened to high-end EF2 strength, but still produced heavy structural damage as it proceeded to cross West Harry Street and South Andover Road in the southern part of town.
 Multiple houses along this corridor had roofs and exterior walls ripped off, debris was strewn across properties, and trees were snapped or uprooted.
 Just northeast of this area, the highly visible tornado entered a subdivision and moved across East Minneha Avenue, where many additional homes had roofs torn off and exterior walls knocked down.
 A majority of the damage in this area was rated high-end EF2, though one house was swept away with only its subfloor remaining, and damage at that residence was rated EF3.
 It then exited the subdivision and side-swiped Prairie Creek Elementary School, which suffered major roof damage and had windows blown out.
 Cars were moved and damaged in the school's parking lot, and damage was rated EF2 by National Weather Service damage surveyors at this location.
 Just north-northeast of the elementary school, a YMCA of the USA fitness center took a direct hit from the tornado and sustained major EF3-level structural damage.
 Multiple vehicles in the parking lot were thrown and mangled, and one car was picked up by the tornado and lofted 1,000 ft in the air before it was dropped through the roof of the fitness center.